Kevin wrote extensively about the travel industry and its convergence with technology for 17 years between 2005 and 2022.

 His writing covered every facet of journalism, including news reporting, analysis, features and opinion.

-Most recently, he wrote nearly 3,500 articles for Tnooz, a company he co-founded in September 2009 and edited for six years (he stepped aside in 2015 to go back on the reporting team, before leaving in the summer of 2017), covering issues as diverse as digital marketing, distribution, software, social media and mobile technology.
+He wrote nearly 3,500 articles for Tnooz, a company he co-founded in September 2009 and edited for six years (he stepped aside in 2015 to go back on the reporting team, before leaving in the summer of 2017), covering issues as diverse as digital marketing, distribution, software, social media and mobile technology.

 After a three-year break to read criminology at Middlesex University between 1997 and 2000, plus an extended period travelling throughout Asia, Kevin joined the Essex Enquirer in 2001 as a reporter, covering politics, crime and other local issues.

-He was responsible for the brand’s bi-monthly mgazine, website (he also created the travel business media industry’s first business blog in early-2006), podcast and social media profiles.
+Reed Business Information and the TWgroup launched Travolution in November 2005 and Kevin was selected to be its first editor.
+He was responsible for the brand’s bi-monthly magazine, website (he also created the travel business media industry’s first business blog in early 2006 and podcast in 2007) and social media profiles.

-More about Halo on the book’s website.
+More about on the book’s website.